greycortex/VIP/README.md

 GREYCORTEX Vulnerability Intelligence Platform

 ### About
-At the moment, this program's purpose is to work with CPE objects - vulnerabilities parsed from the NVD CPE Match Feed file.
+At the moment, this program's purpose is to work with CPE objects parsed from the NVD CPE Match Feed file.

 It can also parse CVE objects from [CVE JSON data feeds](https://nvd.nist.gov/vuln/data-feeds)